 He is a graduate of Wake Forest University with a bachelor of arts in history and has a master of business administration from Pennsylvania State University.

 Alex Humphreys is associate vice president and director of JSTOR Labs at ITHAKA.
 The JSTOR Labs team works with partner libraries, publishers and scholars to shape the future of research and teaching by creating tools for researchers, teachers, and students that are immediately useful – and a little bit magical.
 Two of Alex’s favorite projects have been The JSTOR Understanding Series, which links every passage in literary and historical texts to articles and chapters quoting that passage, and the award-winning Text Analyzer, which lets you search for articles and chapters by uploading any document.
 Before starting the Labs team, Alex spearheaded the effort to replace JSTOR’s platform with a cloud-hosted, services-oriented, open-source-based architecture.

 Prior to his time at ITHAKA, Alex worked at Oxford University Press, Inc., where he built an award-winning publishing platform for OUP’s subscription-based websites.

 Alex graduated from Hamilton College and holds an MFA in Creative Writing from Hunter College.
 He is the coach of ITHAKA’s mighty softball team, the Ithakapokalypse.

-As associate vice president, journals and books, John collaborates with publishers and libraries to develop products and programs that support their organizational needs and missions.
+As associate vice president of published content, John collaborates with publishers and libraries to develop products and programs that support their organizational needs and missions.
 He works with the more than 2,000 publishers partnered with ITHAKA to make their content available on the JSTOR platform.
 He also works closely with libraries to develop growth strategies for the journals and books programs to ensure we meet their research, teaching, and preservation needs.